PAY RANGE: N26

 be allocated to this class.)

-· Positions must perform administrative scientific work planning, directing, and coordinating, through subordinate supervisors, the analytical chemistry functions of the Air Management Services Laboratory, the analytical biology and chemistry functions of the Public Health Laboratory or the analytical chemistry or biology functions of the Planning and Engineering Division of the Water Department.
+1. Positions must perform administrative scientific work planning, directing, and coordinating, through subordinate supervisors, the analytical chemistry functions of the Air Management Services Laboratory, the analytical biology and chemistry functions of the Public Health Laboratory or the analytical chemistry, biology, or multiple environmental science functions of the Planning and Environmental Services Division of the Water Department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Directs, through subordinate supervisors, the work of scientific professionals and other technical and laboratory personnel; plans, assigns and reviews the work of scientific, technical and laboratory personnel engaged in sampling and analyzing environmental pollutants and clinical specimens; reviews and evaluates analytical programs, activities and equipment for efficiency and productivity, and recommends and initiates improvements; reviews analytical equipment and procedures in order to meet regulatory standards for environmental pollution control, monitoring and analysis, and clinical laboratory procedures; determines quality assurance parameters; Coordinates testing with other laboratory units within the department and in other departments; manages special sampling and analysis projects required for regulatory development; approves and assigns special projects.
+Directs, through subordinate supervisors, the work of scientific professionals and other technical and laboratory personnel; plans, assigns and reviews the work of scientific, technical and laboratory personnel engaged in sampling and analyzing environmental pollutants and clinical specimens or analyzing data and conducting studies to solve environmental problems; reviews and evaluates analytical programs, activities and equipment for efficiency and productivity, and recommends and initiates improvements; reviews analytical equipment and procedures in order to meet regulatory standards for environmental pollution control, monitoring and analysis, and clinical laboratory procedures; determines quality assurance parameters; coordinates testing with other laboratory units within the department and in other departments; manages special sampling and analysis projects required for regulatory development; approves and assigns special projects.

 Formulates and prepares the unit’s operating budget; determines staffing levels and equipment needs; recommends which services can be performed more efficiently by contracted private laboratories; develops cost evaluations for in-house and contract services; evaluates work performed by contractors.